Factor (programming language): Description

 Not all data has to be passed around only with the stack.
 Lexically scoped local variables let one store and access temporaries used within a procedure.
 Dynamically scoped variables are used to pass things between procedure calls without using the stack.
 For example, the current input and output streams are stored in dynamically scoped variables.

 Factor emphasizes flexibility and the ability to extend the language.
 There is a system for macros, as well as for arbitrary extension of Factor syntax.
 Factor's syntax is often extended to allow for new types of word definitions and new types of literals for data structures.
 It is also used in the XML library to provide literal syntax for generating XML.
-For example, the following word takes a string and produces an XML document object which is an HTML document emphasizing the string:
+For example, the word below takes a string and produces an XML document object which is an HTML document emphasizing the string: